halldorstefans/PyOneRacing/README.md

 <!-- ABOUT THE PROJECT -->
 ## PyOne Racing

-This is a project I created in order to enahnce my Python skills.
+This is a project I created in order to enhance my Python skills.

 ### Built With